ExmgElements/exmg-elements-monorepo/README.md

 Dialog component that simplifies UI flow with a set of common dialog related features

+Please visit the [API Documentation and demo](http://ExmgElements.github.io/exmg-dialog/) page for more information.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.